Loki-Astari/loki-astari.github.io/source/_posts/2016-03-12-vector-resize.markdown

     };
 ```
 # Resize With NoThrow SFINAE
-This has technique has a couple of issues.
+The above technique has a couple of issues.

 The type `SimpleClass` is publicly available and is a friend of `Vector<T>`.
 This makes it suseptable to accidently being used (even if not explicitly documented).
 Unfortunately it can't be included as a member class and also be specialized.